-- Keep your STIOLTO RESPIMAT and all medicines out of the reach of children.
+- Keep your STIOLTO RESPIMAT inhaler, cartridge, and all medicines out of the reach of children.

-Medicines are sometimes prescribed for purposes other than those listed in a Medication Guide.
+Medicines are sometimes prescribed for purposes other than those listed in a Patient Information leaflet.
 Do not use STIOLTO RESPIMAT for a condition for which it was not prescribed.
-Do not give STIOLTO RESPIMAT to other people, even if they have the same condition.
+Do not give STIOLTO RESPIMAT to other people, even if they have the same symptoms that you have.
 It may harm them.

-This Medication Guide summarizes the most important information about STIOLTO RESPIMAT.
-If you would like more information, talk with your healthcare provider.
-You can ask your healthcare provider or pharmacist for information about STIOLTO RESPIMAT that was written for healthcare professionals.
+You can ask your healthcare provider or pharmacist for information about STIOLTO RESPIMAT that is written for health professionals.

 Active ingredients: Tiotropium bromide and olodaterol